 Instapark Mercury 10W Review

-After doing all the math, the Mercury 10W held its own as a lightweight, efficient, powerful, and rugged solar panel.
+After doing all the math, the Mercury 10W held its own as a lightweight, efficient, robust, and rugged solar panel.
 It is small enough to fit in a backpack or duffel bag for travel, while still having enough power to charge electronics efficiently.
-The panel's simple and smart design has stood the test of time and the Mercury has continued to impress us in testing.
-Though it is only a 10W panel, the Mercury's tri-fold design provides a greater surface area of solar cells which increases the panel's power and ability to charge in sub-prime conditions.
-These factors, along with its reasonable price tag, make it our Best Buy Award winner for the second year in a row.
+The panel's simple and smart design has stood the test of time, and the Mercury has continued to impress us during testing.
+Though it is only a 10W panel, the Mercury's tri-fold design provides a greater surface area of solar cells, which increases the panel's power and ability to charge in sub-prime conditions.

 Charge Interruption Recovery

 Unlike the other low capacity panels, the Mercury 10W has three panels of solar cells, which proved to be a big advantage in our charge interruption tests.
 During the first 10 minutes of our test, it charged our battery to 2%.
 Nothing too impressive here, but later in the trial, it was able to charge to 3% even after being shaded and unshaded.
 That's saying something!
 The other highlight of this test was its ability to deliver a sustainable charge even when one of the panels was completely covered.
 This is another benefit to this model or any one of the 20W contenders, which will also have three sections of solar cells.
 More surface area means a more sustained and reliable charge.

 The Mercury 10W charged our external batteries as quickly and efficiently as panels with much larger capacities.
 After three hours of charge time with the external battery, it had charged up to 50%.
 This shows how efficient it is for its size.
 Similarly, it took 30 minutes for it to charge an iPhone 27%.